9 Herbs To Start Your Holistic Medicine Cabinet + Healing Tea Recipe

 How to use:

-For respiratory and digestive issues, you can prepare a ginger tea.
+For respiratory and digestive imbalances, you can prepare a ginger tea.
 For fresh ginger tea, slice a 1 inch piece of ginger and simmer it with 2 cups of water for 10-15 minutes and drink 1-3 cups per day.

 To enhance circulation and treat coughs and colds, repeat the above steps and add lemon juice and honey.